zubetto/ColorControl/README.md

 # ColorControl
-The color picker panel, implemented as the WPF UserControl.
+The _ColorControlPanel_ class represents the color picker panel and it is derived from the WPF _UserControl_ class.
-The _ColorControlPanel_ is derived from the _UserControl_.
+The following three public members of the _ColorControlPanel_ are mainly in use:

-- _ColorControlPanel.CurrentColor_ gets the picked color
+- _CurrentColor_ gets the picked color
-- _ColorControlPanel.ColorChanged_ event occurs when the picked color is changed
+- _ColorChanged_ event occurs when the picked color is changed
-- _ColorControlPanel.SetInitialColor_(_Color_ color) sets the initial color to which you can return by clicking the corresponding rectangle
+- _SetInitialColor_(_Color_ color) sets the initial color to which you can return by clicking the corresponding rectangle

 Included lightweight test project represents template of usage of the _ColorControlPanel_.